If you’re moving to Canada, you’re likely thinking about how you can start your job search before you arrive. And that’s a very smart idea!

-And, when you start your job search before you arrive, you’ll improve your chances of landing a job in your chosen field.
-Here are four activities to help you get focused!
+Because whey when you start your job search before you arrive, you’ll improve your chances of landing a job in your chosen field.
+So here are four activities to help you get focused!

 1. Start your job search by researching the Canadian job market

-You likely have a great deal of skills, knowledge and experience that Canadian employers will find attractive.
+You likely have plenty of skills, knowledge, and experience that Canadian employers will find attractive.
 But, if there is little labour demand in your field, it may take longer than you expect to find a job that you will find satisfying.

 - Lower cost of living

 - Reduced competition for jobs

 When you conduct labour market research, find out about the:

 - workforce overview for your profession